 Banks market REO homes in much the same way that individual sellers market property.
 The bank works with a real estate agency that lists the home in the area's multiple listings service, commonly known as the MLS.
 Some banks also maintain information about currently available REO homes on their websites.

 An excellent marketing strategy and plenty of exposure may increase the odds that the right buyer will find the house, but a sale is never certain.
 A prospective buyer may disregard an REO home for a variety of reasons, such as damage done by the former owner before leaving, or marketing of the home "as is."

 Banks' policies differ, but if an REO home sits on the market for long enough without attracting much attention, the bank may employ any number of strategies – such as hiring a third party to clean up the property or lowering the home's asking price – to make the home more attractive to buyers.

 Sometimes the house, its price and its condition aren't the problem.
 Sometimes the problem is the market itself.
 Poor economic climates result in more foreclosures and, ultimately, more REO homes.
 If the market is flooded with foreclosures, buyers looking for a home below market value have more options.
 Any given REO property could languish on the market indefinitely.

 Holding of REO Properties

 A home that doesn't sell remains in the bank's possession until it does.
 The general opinion surrounding REO homes is that banks want to sell them quickly to get them off the books.
 This, however, is not always the case.
 Banks frequently hold their REO properties that do not sell at auction rather than putting them on the market.

 The reasoning behind this is twofold.
 For starters, banks risk saturating the market with homes if they release all of their inventory at once.
 Doing so would drive down prices and result in additional losses for the bank.
 Second, until a home is sold, the bank can count its full-market value on its books.
-If an REO home sells for less than fair market value -- and many do -- the bank must update its books to reflect the loss.
+If an REO home sells for less than fair market value – and many do – the bank must update its books to reflect the loss.